Murux/RaspberryPi_Bare_Metal/README.md

 Bare Metal experiments with Raspberry pi

-I am using Linux Mint 17 as operating system for my tasks.
+I am using Linux Mint 17 Qiara 64-Bit as operating system for my tasks.

 *Stands for userspecific input*
 /// Stands for my thoughts, why I do something a specific way ///